1ontaria/Phase-1-Project/README.md

 }
 ```

-I used "fetch()" to make a GET request to thecocktaildb's API and appened the data needed to the DOM.
+I used "fetch()" to make a GET request to thecocktaildb's API and appened the data needed to the DOM by using the forEach() array method.
 I created a h2, ul, li, and img, to append to the #drinkContainer div:

 ```javascript
 fetch(